MyPortugalHoliday.com

 Accommodation in Peniche

 Peniche offers a wide variety of accommodation, from budget-friendly hostels and characterful guest houses through to modern hotels.
-There are no four or five-star hotels in the town.
+The only real gap is at the high end, as there are no four or five-star hotels in the town.

 Accommodation is spread across three main areas: the town centre, Baleal and the beach areas.
-Within Peniche itself are many characterful guest houses and apartments, while the larger hotel complexes, with their pools and extensive facilities, are situated along the coast.
-The pretty village of Baleal, 3km north of Peniche, is a popular alternative during summer.
+Within Peniche itself are many guest houses and apartments, while the larger hotel complexes, with their pools and extensive facilities, are situated along the coast.
+The pretty village of Baleal, 3km north of Peniche, is a popular alternative during summer, and is where I base myself for a purely surfing trip.

 There are over 45 accommodation options available, but the best will sell out during peak season.
-The largest and highest-rated hotel in Peniche is the three-star MH Peniche (link opens new tab), conveniently located within walking distance of both Cova da Alfarroba beach and the town centre.
+The largest and highest-rated hotel in Peniche is the three-star MH Peniche (link opens new tab).
+I stayed here with my parents; it was convenient for the town and had an excellent breakfast.
 Just in front is the Star Inn, which is slightly cheaper and makes a good alternative.

-For budget travellers seeking hostels with dorm rooms and shared bathrooms, recommended options include WOT Peniche in the centre of Peniche or Supertubos Beach Hostel, situated on the quieter southern side of Supertubos beach.
+For budget travellers seeking hostels, recommended options include WOT Peniche in the centre of Peniche or Supertubos Beach Hostel, situated on the quieter southern side of Supertubos beach.

 The map below displays hotels and accommodation in Peniche.
 Adjust the dates to match your trip to see current prices and availability.